ualbertalib/metadata/data_dictionary/profile_thesis.md

-# Jupiter Thesis Application Profile
+# Jupiter Collection Application Profile

 The Jupiter Data Dictionary is a collection of living documents.
 Below you will find an application profile for properties implemented in production Jupiter.
 Changes to these variables can be suggested by submitting a Github ticket.
 The metadata team will edit the document accordingly.